The

 “I have a right to comment if someone looks unhealthy.”

 Well, no. Actually, you don't.
-That's policing their bodies.
+That's policing bodies.
 What grants you, as a spectator, the authority to act on personal feelings as fact?
-What system taught you that?
+What societal system taught you that?

 Besides, this isn’t actually about whether someone looks healthy or not.
 It’s about making assumptions about a stranger’s body from a stance of moral exceptionalism and treating those assumptions as fact, then owning those assumptions as your duty to act on.
 Don't.